 We have heard that some people love their Cold Heat tools.
 We suspect that they have the knack for using just the right amount of pressure at just the right angle, completing a circuit without shorting out any electrical components being soldered or breaking the tip.

-For lots more information about soldering, electronics and related topics, check out the links on the next page.
+For lots more information about soldering, electronics and related topics, check out the links below.

 - ColdHeat.com http://www.coldheat.com/

 - Cook, John.
 "Cold Heat Comes up with a Hot New Way to Solder."
 Seattle Post-Intelligencer, December 16, 2003. http://seattlepi.nwsource.com/business/152624_coldheat16.html